eleda77/eleda77.github.io/docs/vocab_list.md

 **hallux** - big toe

+**hayward** - an officer having charge of hedges and fences around a town common, especially to keep cattle from breaking through and to impound stray cattle

 **heggler** - an egg haggler

 **henge** - a prehistoric monument consisting of a circle of stone or wooden uprights

+**herbert** - a foolish or contemptible person, especially male

 **hermeneutic** - concerning interpretation, especially of the Bible or literary texts; a method or theory of interpretation